markqvist/Reticulum/Roadmap.md

   - [x] Improved roaming support on Android
   - [x] Add bluetooth pairing code output to rnodeconf
   - [x] Add `rnid` utility with encryption, signing and Identity funcionality
-  - [ ] Transit traffic display in rnstatus
   - [ ] JSON output mode for rnstatus
   - [ ] Add automatic retries to all use cases of the `Request` API
   - [ ] Updating the documentation to reflect recent changes and improvements